-One of the greatest schemes in marketing history was pulled off in the early 1930s…
+One of the greatest schemes in content marketing history was pulled off in the early 1930s… And it all goes back to content.

 It was a risky move – yet one that ended up putting products for one of today’s most prominent companies in front of a national audience of their best buyers.